How to Plan Stress-Free Family Photos on Your Wedding Day

 Whether you’re doing a first look or not, being able to take as many family photos prior to ceremony allows you to have more time to mingle during Cocktail Hour.
 I know formal photos are important, but those sweet moments & hugs with your guests are pretty special too.
 I want to prioritize as much time for that as possible.

-If you are not doing a first look and want to take family photos prior to the ceremony, we can take photos with your individual sides of the family and do the photos that include both of you during Cocktail Hour.
+• If you are not doing a first look and want to take family photos prior to the ceremony, we will take photos with your individual sides of the family and do the photos that include both of you during Cocktail Hour.

 If you are doing photos beforehand, tell your people when and where to meet you so everyone is on the same page :) Even if you aren’t sure where we will take photos, we can still have a meeting place and then walk together to the photo spot.